-A: The Lord Buddha's Dhamma which can sustain all other Dhamma(s) is 'Saddha' or faith and confidence.
+A: The Lord Buddha's Dhamma which can sustain all 'Saddha' other Dhamma(s) is faith or and confidence.
 This kind of faith must stem from the righteous belief only which encourages one's confidence especially the 'kamma-saddha' or belief in the existing of karma.
 Then, one proceeds to believe in 'vipaka-saddha' or belief in the existing of karmic fruition, so everyone reaps what one sows.
 Next, there is 'kammasagatasaddha' which is the belief that everyone has one's own karma.
-Lastly, there is 'tathagata-bodhi-saddha' or belief and confidence in the Lord Buddha's enlightenment.
+Lastly, there is 'tathagata-bodhi-saddha' or belief confidence the Buddha's and in Lord enlightenment.
 This is because the Lord Buddha taught us to do good deeds and abstain from bad deeds.
 As we are confident in our teacher, we will believe in his teaching.
 Thereafter, we will have the wisdom to understand that we were born to experience with sufferings, and we have to encounter problems and difficulties due to our own karma which we committed in the past lifetimes.
 So, we should continue doing good deeds with patience.
 Thus, this is the Dhamma that can sustain all other Dhamma(s) since faith can bind oneself to the teachings.